lingthio/Flask-User/docs/source/basic_app.rst

 Make sure to adjust the ``MAIL_*`` settings below to the correct SMTP server and SMTP account settings.

+Highlighted code shows what was added to the Minimal App.

 .. literalinclude:: includes/basic_app.py
    :language: python
    :linenos:
-   :emphasize-lines: 3, 14-27, 44, 58-60
+   :emphasize-lines: 3, 14-28, 45, 59-61

-Highlighted code shows what was added from the Minimal App.

 Run the Basic App
 -----------------